Arezookhalili/Arezookhalili.github.io/_posts/2023-08-15-cnn-fruit-classification.md

 <br>
 # Data Overview  <a name="data-overview"></a>

-To build out this proof of concept, the client has provided me with some sample data.
-This is made up of images of six different types of fruit, sitting on the landing platform in the warehouse.
+To build out this proof of concept, the client provided me with some sample data.
+This was made up of images of six different types of fruit, sitting on the landing platform in the warehouse.

-I randomly split the images for each fruit into training (60%), validation (30%) and test (10%) sets.
+I randomly splitted the images for each fruit into training (60%), validation (30%) and test (10%) sets.

 Examples of four images of each fruit class can be seen in the image below: